Workforce Recruitment Program

-The U.S. Department of Labor's Office of Disability Employment Policy (ODEP) and the U.S. Department of Defense's Office of Diversity Management & Equal Opportunity (ODMEO) manage the program, which continues to be successful with the participation of many other federal agencies and sub-agencies.
-Since the program's expansion in 1995, over 6,000 students and recent graduates have received temporary and permanent employment opportunities through the WRP.
+The U.S. Department of Labor's Office of Disability Employment Policy (ODEP) and the U.S. Department of Defense's Defense Human Resources Activity’s (DHRA) Diversity Management Operations Center (DMOC) manage the program, which continues to be successful with the participation of many other federal agencies and sub-agencies.
+Since the program's expansion in 1995, thousands of students and recent graduates have received temporary and permanent employment opportunities through the WRP.

 - I am the Workforce Photo Project Participant Profiles